vladmalik/ABStats.js/README.md

 **effect_binary()**

-Get minimum effect for fixed sample size
+Get minimum effect for fixed sample size.
+It's the same as sampleSize_binary() but solved for effect size.

 **sensitivity_binary()**

-Get expected power given a fixed sample size and desired effect
+Get expected power given a fixed sample size and desired effect.
+It's the same as sampleSize_binary() but solved for power pct.

 **interval_continuous()**